-“upscale” portion of the U.S. Hispanic consumer segment is growing at a much faster clip than many marketers previously believed.
+The “upscale” portion of the U.S. Hispanic consumer segment is growing at a much faster clip than many marketers previously believed.
 The upscale segment was defined as

-Hispanics now total 15 million, accounting for three out of every 10 Hispanic homes and about 12% of all U.S. households.
+revealed that upscale Hispanics now total 15 million, accounting for three out of every 10 Hispanic homes and about 12% of all U.S. households.
 They represent about $500 billion of the total $1.3

-population, noted Hispanic brand and marketing specialist Carlos Santiago.
+current U.S. Hispanic population, noted Hispanic brand and marketing specialist Carlos Santiago.
 “This is the new [baby] boom,” said Santiago, speaking on a panel put together by AHAA to

-engagement, Nielsen, upscale Hispanics are bilingual, bicultural, tech-savvy trendsetters.
+director of client engagement, Nielsen, upscale Hispanics are bilingual, bicultural, tech-savvy trendsetters.
 “They’re at the formative stage of finding their consumer identity,” he

-and not treat the vast Hispanic market as one size fits all.”
+for higher ROI and not treat the vast Hispanic market as one size fits all.”
 "Woman in front of

 house" photo from Shutterstock.